Who is Using a Lockable Package Box?

 Home delivery is growing rapidly to the point that parcel delivery volume is well over 100 billion packages per year, and it's estimated to double by 2026.
 This dramatic increase in deliveries has given rise to the lockable package box to protect deliveries.

 So who are the early adopters of these delivery boxes to protect their packages?
-To answer this, we'll closely at 6 factors that typically influence someone to get one.
+To answer this, we'll closely look at 6 factors that typically influence someone to get one.

 1. Frequency of Online Shopping